 2. Choose a Safe Interest Rate

-The interest rate you earn depends on the type of investments you use.
-Here are some common interest-bearing options:
+Your interest rate will depend on the investments you choose.
+Here are some common ranges:

 - High-Yield Savings Accounts & CDs: 3%–5%